aspose-words/Aspose.Words-API-References/english/cpp/aspose.words.tables/preferredwidth/_index.md

 ---
 title: PreferredWidth
 second_title: Aspose.Words for C++ API Reference
 description: Represents a value and its unit of measure that is used to specify the preferred width of a table or a cell.
+To learn more, visit the  documentation article.
 type: docs
 weight: 40
 url: /cpp/aspose.words.tables/preferredwidth/